 My son managed to pull himself away from the tv, go into the fridge to grab a yogurt, walk to the utensil drawer to grab a spoon, and proceeded to climb into the playpen with his baby sister.

 He patted her on the head, opened the yogurt and started feeding it to her.
 Over the loud humming of the vacuum, I could hear him say, “It’s okay.
 I’m here with you, sister.”
+So often we fight the battles of jealous siblings, but this was something different.

 This was empathy at work.